 Building partnerships and integrating health & transportation

 One great benefit of the regional network project is success in building partnerships to accomplish policy change.
 This is certainly not a new concept in the policy world; however, we have found significant opportunities to build and strengthen these partnerships at the regional level.
-In the San Francisco Bay Area, a group of six diverse organizations recently joined the Safe Routes to School National Partnership on an issue that has the ability to impact recent gains in the recently-adopted Regional Transportation Plan.
+In the San Francisco Bay Area, a group of six diverse organizations recently joined the Safe Routes Partnership on an issue that has the ability to impact recent gains in the recently-adopted Regional Transportation Plan.
 Read more here